 All consultants and contractors can benefit from honing their business skills.
 These skills can be anything from your personal management to keeping your knowledge of your chosen field up to date.
 Periods of slowdown are the perfect time to invest in yourself, ensuring that you remain as employable as possible.

-Scour the internet, attend conferences and network to stay ahead of the newest trends in your field and expand your understanding.
+Scour the internet, join social media groups and network online to stay ahead of the newest trends in your field and expand your understanding.
 Take any additional time you have to encourage creative thinking on existing projects or even take on projects you might normally not have time for.
-Non-governmental organisation and local community projects are a great way to keep your skills fresh and meet new contacts.
+Non-governmental organisation and local community projects are a great way to keep your skills fresh and make new contacts.

 4. Clean up and update